Higher Education Work

 - Charting a new course: Fixing my broken statistics class with high structure active learning A reflection by Viji about her own teaching.

 - Getting Under the Hood: How and for Whom Does Increasing Course Structure Work?
-A reflection by Kelly about her own teaching.
+A research article authored by Kelly and her collaborator.
+Kelly also authored a reflection about increasing structure in her own class.